google/or-tools/ortools/sat/doc/integer_arithmetic.md

 ## Rabbits and Pheasants examples

-Let's solve a trivial example from children logic quizzes.
+Let's solve a simple children's puzzle: the Rabbits and Pheasants problem.

-We see rabbits and pheasants, we see 20 heads, and 56 legs.
+WIn a field of rabbits and pheasants, there are 20 heads and 56 legs.
 How many rabbits and pheasants are there?

 ### Python code